viv-visw/my-portfolio/Tutorial - Transformer/README.md

 This documentation describes the [Transformer model](The%20Transformer%20Model/README.md), a popular class of deep learning models, and provides information on how these models function, how they are used, and resources for further reading:

-* Getting Started
+- Getting Started
-* How-to Guides
+- How-to Guides
-* Important Concepts
+- Important Concepts
-* References
+- References

 ## Author Notes

-* I have only used Markdown for this documentation (and no other tools)
+- I have only used **Markdown** for this documentation (and no other tools)

-* The documentation would look different had I used Confluence, Jupyter Notebooks, or Sphinx, especially the following aspects:
+- I have used **British English** standards and grammar for this project.

-  * Confluence macros.
+- The documentation would look different had I used Confluence, Jupyter Notebooks, or Sphinx, especially the following aspects:

-  * Documentation look and feel.
+  - Confluence macros.

-  * Colour schemes.
+  - Documentation look and feel.

-  * and so on
+  - Colour schemes.

-* I have used **British English** standards and grammar for this project.
+  - and so on

-* Generally speaking, I can create product documentation conforming to different English standards, as per business need.
+- Generally speaking, I can create product documentation conforming to different English standards, as per business need.

 ## Author